picturamundi/keyboard-layouts/README.md

 `Dvorak to QWERTY` allows an external Dvorak keyboard to be used as a QWERTY keyboard even if the QWERTY layout is not included in its firmware.

 The layout achieves this conversion by mapping a QWERTY key's position to the QWERTY letter which occupies the position of that same key in the Dvorak layout.

+[^1]: This layout originally included a number of other additional features for typing tricky caracters from various european languages, such as guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
+For various reasons, I now believe it is preferable to implement these features using text-replacement software, rather than baking them into keyboard firmware itself.